Rakeshdharan/TEB-MATLAB-ROS2/README.md

 This project skeleton is released under the MIT License.
 All rights are reserved by RST Lab. at TU Dortmund.

 ---

----

-*Note:* The `rst_lab_cropped.pgm` map is not included in this repo for copyright/safety reasons — place it into `matlab/config/` (or run the script that downloads it if you have permission).